pnxguide/sys402-raid/README.md

 There will be two parts in this assessment: (1) multiple-disk system design, and (2) multiple-disk system implementation.

 ## Part 1 - Multiple-Disk System Design (50 points)
 You will be given three scenarios.
 You need to design an appropriate multiple-disk system for each scenario.
 Additionally, you need to quantitatively analyze your design againsts the given constraints to convince whether your design is appropriate.
+You may want to use real-world data to support your answer.

+Please put your answer in `part1/scenario-[q].md` where `[q]` is the scenario number.

 ### Scenario 1 - HeartyTube for Speed (10 points)
 Alice would like to store HeartyTube's comments for doing [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis).
 She collected more than 10 trillion comments (around 100 bytes each; 100 TB in total).
 At first, she used JBOD to build a virtual drive out of her 100 1-TB HDDs.
 However, she found that her system takes at least 1 week to analyze all of these data.
 Suppose that she used the fastest data structure and algorithm to analyze the data, how should she improve her system to decrease the analysis time.
 Note that she does not have much budget left.